Pipazoul/pix2pix-datasetGen/README.md

 ## To Use

 ### Get images
-googleimagesdownload -k keyword -i 1-input
+googleimagesdownload -k keyword -o 1-input -n